exercism/docs/building/markdown/markdown.md

 [google-link]: https://google.com
 ```

-Which renders as, "If you want some more information, [Google](https://google.com)".
+Which renders as, "If you want some more information, [Google][google-link]".

 ## Code